 - This course introduces students to logic programming (LP), a paradigm which is largely based on formal logic.
 LP programs consist of a set of sentences in one or other logical form which express conditions, constraints and consequences about some problem domain.
 Inferences are carried out following logical principles on the basis of assertions.
 LP is used for applications such as natural language processing, automated knowledge discovery, inductive machine learning, verification of deep learning models, and the development and consistency checking of ontologies.
 In this seminar, students will gain hands-on implementation experience with Prolog, a logic programming language standardized in ISO/IEC13211-1 and -2.
-They will apply Prolog to a variety of problems within the domain of biomedical informatics (BMI) and investigate the ways in which it complements numerical machine learning methods. - The course starts with a theoretical introduction covering the formal logics frequently used in BMI (propositional logic, 1st order logic and description logics) and how LP relates to formal logic and other programming languages.
-This will be followed by an overview of Prolog as a declarative programming language. - Students are encouraged to decide early in the course on a topic for a final course project the core of which shall be a Prolog implementation of a small application solving one or other life science problem of their choice.
+They will apply Prolog to a variety of problems within the domain of biomedical informatics (BMI) and investigate the ways in which it complements numerical machine learning methods. - The course starts with a theoretical introduction covering the formal logics frequently used in BMI (propositional logic, 1st order logic and description logics). how LP relates to formal logic and other programming languages.
+This will be followed by an overview of Prolog as a declarative programming language. - Snomed CT will be used as an example of logic-based medical knowledge representation throughout the course.
+Students will gain insight in the syntax and semantics of Snomed CT.
+With that as basis, and guided by the instructor, they will define a feasible project the core of which shall be a Prolog implementation of a small application solving one or other life science problem of their choice using Snomed CT as knowledge base.
 For such project, both individual and collaborative approaches are acceptable.
-Early decisions on these matters will allow the instructor to design guided exercises covering the basics of unification, back tracking, forward chaining, input- and output and database management which are focused on the selected topics.
-In absence thereof, SemMedDb, a database containing over 117 million predications derived from nearly 34 million medical abstracts, made available by the National Library of Medicine, will be used as example.
-The goal is to make students familiar with the challenges involved in logically and/or ontologically inconsistent big analytics databases and how logic programming can be used to find and work with inconsistencies. - Course prerequisites: none.
+Early decisions on these matters will allow the instructor to design guided exercises covering the basics of unification, back tracking, forward chaining, input- and output and database management which are focused on the selected topics. - Course prerequisites: none.